by Peter Holleran

-What she described is an existential crisis, somewhat peculiar to but not solely reserved for various devotional or bhakti
+What Tweedie described is an existential crisis, somewhat peculiar to but not solely reserved for various devotional or bhakti

-paths, that are often not so easily resolve by forms of mental inquiry, as some teachers and teachings today might suggest.
-Its roots lie deep in the soul, and is even suggested may be earned by the quester, or the gift at the hand of a true Master.
+paths, that is often not so easily resolved by forms of mental inquiry as some teachers and teachings today might suggest.
+Its roots lie deep in the soul, and is even suggested may be earned by the quester, perhaps as a gift at the hand of a true Master.
 Many others seekers have faced a similar bitter situation, even to the point of contemplating suicide, including Paul Brunton (PB), Muhammed, Elijah, Sri Ramakrishna, Rumi, St. Therese of Lisieux, Tukaram, Swami Rama Tirtha, and countless other saints and ordinary souls.
 Including Bhai Sahib mentioned above.
 Tweedie wrote that she told him that several times she was in such a despair that she felt like committing suicide.
 He replied: I was in this state many times with my Rev. Guru Maharaj.
 He never spoke to me in a kindly way...Many, many times...Now I can laugh, but then...it was not a laughing matter."

 So a discussion of this issue, albeit an uncomfortable one, is appropriate and necessary here.
 Just so one is assured that many noble ones have gone through such a bleak passage and time of great suffering, the reader is referred to The Deeper Meaning of the Dark Night of the Soul